jcass77/django-apscheduler/README.md

 Common footguns
 ---------------

-Unless you really know what you are doing, you shouldn't be using `BackgroundScheduler`.
+Unless you have a very specific set of requirements, and have intimate knowledge of the inner workings of APScheduler, you shouldn't be using `BackgroundScheduler`.
 This can lead to all sorts of temptations like:

 * Firing up a scheduler inside of a Django view.
 This will most likely cause more than one scheduler to run concurrently and lead to jobs running multiple times (see the above introduction to this README for a more thorough treatment of